 Robert Chesley

-“No matter where he began, in fairy tale or phone sex, Robert Chesley always took his audience someplace new.
+(1943-1990)“No matter where he began, in fairy tale or phone sex, Robert Chesley always took his audience someplace new.
 He could shift from the silly to the dangerous to the tender in the blink of an eye.
-His plays are not period pieces, but startling glimpses of a recent past that tell us things we badly need to know about our present and future.” —Christopher Bram
+His plays are not period pieces, but startling glimpses of a recent past that tell us things we badly need to know about our present and future.”

-He was born March 22nd 1943 in Jersey City to a divorced single mother who taught him to take to the streets for Vietnam, gay rights and socialism.
-After majoring in music at Reed College, he taught in several private schools in upstate New York and composed the music to over five dozen choral works to texts by poets like Emily Dickinson, Willa Cather and Walt Whitman.
+Christopher BramRobert Chesley was born on March 22nd 1943 in Jersey City to a divorced single mother who taught him to take to the streets for Vietnam, gay rights and socialism.
+After majoring in music at Reed College, he taught in several private schools in upstate New York and composed over five dozen choral works to texts by poets like Emily Dickinson, Willa Cather and Walt Whitman.

 Stray Dog Story (1982), a gay fairy tale, was his first full-length play.
 In its opening scene, a “lonely faggot” named Jon wishes that his dog Buddy was human and his lover.
 “If people were as good-hearted as dogs”, he sighs, “we wouldn’t be in the mess we’re in, that’s for sure.”
 No sooner has Jon left his room than Buddy’s Fairy Dog Mother suddenly appears and Jon’s wish is granted: Buddy is transformed into a ‘darling man’, naked except for his dog collar.